adr-sk/atom_one/README.md

 The staking ratio today on Ethereum PoS is 12%.
 With massive adoption, unless we have complete laymen involved in staking, and with ETH becoming money, the stake ratio should fall even lower, perhaps even to <1%.
-At that point it becomes easy to coordinate a fund to take over the consensus process of the chain.
+At that point, it becomes easy to coordinate a fund to take over the consensus process of the chain.
 PoW networks have two “tokens” the mining infrastructure (which can be bought or sold, and also is “inflationary”) and the coins themselves.
 This